Slip casting

-Slip casting, or slipcasting, is a ceramic forming technique, and is widely used for shapes that can not easily be formed by other techniques.
+Slip casting, or slipcasting, is a ceramic forming technique, and is widely used in industry and by craft potters to make ceramic forms.
+This technique is typically used to form complicated shapes like figurative ceramics that would be difficult to be reproduced by hand or other forming techniques.
 The technique involves a clay body slip, usually prepared in a blunger, being poured into plaster moulds and allowed to form a layer, the cast, on the internal walls of the mould.

 It is suited for the consistent and precise shaping of complex shapes.
 It is the standard shaping technique for sanitaryware, such as toilets and basins, and is commonly used for smaller pieces like figurines and teapots.

 History

-The technique was first developed in China during the Tang dynasty (618–917), but was relatively little used in China until recent times.
-It seems to have been reinvented independently in England around 1745 "reputedly by Ralph Daniels of Corbridge", and before long was widely used by European porcelain manufacturers, and then becoming the main forming technique for sanitaryware by the end of the century.
+The technique was first developed in China during the Tang dynasty (618–917), but was relatively little-used in China until recent times.
+It seems to have been reinvented independently in England around 1745 "reputedly by Ralph Daniels of Corbridge", and before long was widely used by European porcelain manufacturers, and then became the main forming technique for sanitaryware by the end of the century.

 Technical considerations

-Solid casting is used to produce solid articles, such as cup handles; for this the mould frequently includes a reservoir of excess slip.
+Solid casting is used to produce solid articles, such as cup handles; for this the mold frequently includes a reservoir of excess slip.
 Hollow casting is used to produce articles such as teapots.

 The properties of a casting slip depends on multiple factors, including: